 Have your current Verizon Online user name and password (if applicable)

-If you are a Verizon High Speed Internet or Dial-up customer who is upgrading to FiOS, please have your current Verizon Online user name and password available.
+If you are a Basic Internet customer who is upgrading to Fios, please have your current Verizon Online user name and password available.